tajmone/hugo-book/README.md

 - __Long-term document preservation.__

-    The AsciiDoc standard is well established enough to grant that in the future it will always be possible to reproduce or recover an AsciiDoc document.
+    The AsciiDoc standard is well established enough to grant that in the future it should always be possible to reproduce or recover an AsciiDoc document.
     Unlike proprietary document file formats, AsciiDoc is both open source and text-based, which is a guarantee that there will always be a backward compatible tool capable of parsing AsciiDoc sources.
     Since AsciiDoc sources only deal with contents and their semantics, it's going to be easy to convert them to other formats in a lossless manner.